 In the last 2 years the hospital has been able to upgrade part of the facilities, due to very welcome, and very necessary assistance from donor organisations.

 Apart from these successes Mua Mission Hospital still faces many challenges.
 There is great need for (financial) assistance to be able to give the community the health care that is so desperately needed.
 The patients are very poor.
 Therefore fees for health care have to be kept also low.
 The government is paying wages but for new investments in the infrastructure Mua Mission Hospital stands on its own.

 The patients of Mua Mission Hospital, who belong to the poorest population in the world, and the overburdened but dedicated staff would be very grateful for any help indeed.

 Mua Mission Hospital is in great need of doctors.
 Any assistance from doctors or medical students, for long or short periods, would be very welcome.
 Mua Mission Hospital has several good Clinical Officers.
-Volunteering doctors or medical students would be welcomed to work together with them, teaching them at the same time more skills.
+Volunteering doctors or medical students would be welcomed to work together with the Chief Medical Officer or the Clinical Officers, teaching them at the same time more skills.

 There is also need of specialist services: a surgeon, and an orthopaedic, ophthalmic and ear-nose-throat specialist.

 Pregnant women come to the hospital some time before delivery is expected so that they do not have to travel when delivery pains are starting.
 They also bring a guardian to look after them and to cook and wash for them.
 All these women are staying next to the hospital in the women’s shelter.
 Unfortunately this shelter has become too small.
 Now women sometimes have to sleep outside, or on the veranda of the hospital, where they are not safe.
 The women’s shelter has to be extended and new latrines have to be built.